-Short-Term programs are fully customizable international education programs.
+Global certificate programs are international education programs.
 Designed to be 14 or 30 days in length and based on the interests and needs of institutions, organizations, professionals or other international collaborators, the programs provide a high-quality and high-impact experiential learning experience for participants.
 The University of New Mexico provides a certificate of completion for its program participants.

-Short-Term programs are ideal for individuals at any stage of their education or career looking to enhance or update their knowledge in their respective fields of study, while simultaneously learning essential skills needed for success in today's world.
-The programs accelerate individual competencies at any level across a full-spectrum of highly competitive focus areas including transformative leadership, business and economic development, engineering, science, and research acceleration, architecture, and field-specific English-language acquisition, for example.
+Global certificate programs are ideal for individuals at any stage of their education or career looking to enhance or update their knowledge in their respective fields of study, while simultaneously learning essential skills needed for success in today's world.
+The programs accelerate individual competencies at any level across a full-spectrum of highly competitive focus areas including transformative leadership, business and economic development, engineering, science, and research acceleration, architecture, and field-specific English-language acquisition.

 The University of New Mexico has an established reputation as a top 200 university in the world, with high-levels of research activity and influence across multiple disciplines.

-ARCD short-term programs are fully customizable and designed based on the needs of organizations or institutions around the globe.
+These programs are designed based on the needs of organizations or institutions around the globe.
 These programs focus on the enhancement of specific academic, research, or career development skills and are offered at different times throughout the year.